SanderLedegen/tetris/README.md

 `(Longer) press` - hard drop

 ## Known limitations/bugs
-- You can always rotate a piece even when it should not be possible.
+- Bug that might occur when you try to "slide" a piece under an existing one on the last row.

 ## Future plans
 - Implement correct scoring.